gmansillo/SaintOfTheDay/README.md

 ![Joomla!
 3.1+](https://img.shields.io/badge/Joomla!-3.1+-blue.svg) ![PHP 5.4+](https://img.shields.io/badge/PHP-5.4+-brightgreen.svg)

-Simple File Manager is compatible with Joomla 3.1+ and it requires a PHP 5.4+ engine to run.
+Simple File Manager is compatible with Joomla 3.1+ and it requires a PHP 5.4+ engine to run. curl or fopen() *must* be enabled.

 ## Installation